SINTEF/dlite/doc/concepts.md

 Compared to ontologies, *data instances* correspond to OWL individuals while *entities* correspond to OWL classes.
-OWL, which is based on first order logic, do not have concepts corresponding to the higher abstraction levels of EntitySchema and BasicMetadataSchema.
+OWL, which is based on first order logic, does not have concepts corresponding to the higher abstraction levels of EntitySchema and BasicMetadataSchema.

 A (so far unexplored possibility) with such a datamodel hierarchy is